NachtRaveVL/Lepton-FLiR-Arduino/README.md

 **Lepton-FLiR-Arduino v0.9.91**

+** UNDER NEW DEVELOPMENT AS OF AUGUST 2020 **

-Library to control a Lepton FLiR (forward looking infrared) thermal camera module from an Arduino board (Due, Zero, etc. recommended).
+Library to control a Lepton FLiR (forward looking infrared) thermal camera module from an Arduino-like board (Teensy 3+ recommended).
 Licensed under the non-restrictive MIT license.

 Created by NachtRaveVL, August 1st, 2016.

 This library allows communication with boards running a Lepton FLiR thermal camera module.
 It provides a wide range of functionality from adjustable memory footprint size, adjustable temperature display mode, fast chip select enable/disable routines, to exposing the full functionality of the thermal camera itself.

-Dependencies include Scheduler if on a ARM/ARMD architecture (Due, Zero, etc.), but usage can be disabled via library setup defines.
+** OLD ** Dependencies include Scheduler if on a ARM/ARMD architecture (Due, Zero, etc.), but usage can be disabled via library setup defines.

 Parts of this library are derived from the Lepton FLiR software development SDK, Copyright 2011,2012,2013,2014 FLIR Systems - Commercial Vision Systems.

+## Supported Microcontrollers

+Unfortunately during our testing, largely due to SPI data transfer limitations, we were unable to successfully utilize any Arduino-specific microcontroller, including the Due (/sad face/).
+However, as of more recently there seems to be a renewed interest in this library for the Teensy 3, and now particularly the impressive 600MHz Teensy 4.

+As of this writing, we don't have the exact list of which microcontrollers that will work with this library, but we are currently testing this library under those systems and seeing what supported we can muster.

 ## Library Setup